ronilaukkarinen/vscode-stylefmt/README.md

 The best thing in stylefmt is that it supports [stylelint](https://stylelint.io/) out-of-the-box without being too restrictive.

-## What about the versioning?

-Yeah, you noticed.
-It bumped from 2 to 6 on Feb 2021.
-This was an accident and it seems [it cannot be reversed](https://github.com/microsoft/vscode-vsce/issues/176).
-Blame one tired Friday.

 ## Top contributors

 This plugin is constantly kept up to date by the following persons and a bunch of [awesome contributors](https://github.com/ronilaukkarinen/vscode-stylefmt/graphs/contributors).
 Wanna join in development?
 Let us know!